loadsys/CakePHP-Serializers/README.md

 ));
 ```

-To deserialize data in an HTTP request a few other changes are required:
+If you are planning on using this plugin, to deserialize data in an HTTP request
+a few other changes are required:

 ```php
 // Config/boostrap.php